italovieira/playbook-raspberrypi/README.md

 # Raspberry Pi Playbook

-This is a Ansible Playbook to setup Raspberry Pi as a server.
+This is a Ansible Playbook to setup Raspberry Pi as my home server.